 Intermittent claudication is a symptom of peripheral arterial disease.
 Intermittent claudication is a tight, aching, or squeezing pain in the calf, foot, thigh, or buttock that occurs during exercise, such as walking up a steep hill or a flight of stairs.
-This pain usually occurs after the same amount of exercise and is relieved by rest.
+This pain usually occurs after the same amount of exercise and is usually relieved by rest.

 Many people who have peripheral arterial disease do not have any symptoms.
 But if you do have symptoms, you may have intermittent claudication.